 1. Georgetown Loop Railroad and Mining Park

 Originally completed in 1884, the Georgetown Loop Railroad was used to transport people from one mountain mining town to the next.
-Passengers now can ride the route between Georgetown and Silverplume to experience the entire loop.
-Ride the train in coach or go fancy in their parlor car.
+Passengers can now ride the route between Georgetown and Silver Plume to experience the entire scenic area.
+Enjoy the train in coach class or go fancy in their parlor car.

-Or ride in the ultimate VIP section, the Presidential/Waldorf Car, where guests have a dedicated attendant and offer special holiday drinks and snacks (only available during November and December months).
-Choose from annual special events such as the Santa’s Lighted Forest, Haunted Mine Adventure, Pumpkin Fest, and more.
+Alternatively, ride in the ultimate VIP section known as the Presidential/Waldorf Car.
+Passengers will have a dedicated attendant and their choice of special holiday drinks and snacks (only available during November and December months).
+Choose from special events during this timeframe such as Santa’s Lighted Forest, Haunted Mine Adventure, Pumpkin Fest, and more.

 2. Royal Gorge Route Railroad

 The two-hour ride aboard the Royal Gorge Route Railroad offers beautiful views and delicious food.
-Choose your level of class and comfort from their Coach Class up to their Vista Dome Class, which offers the most breathtaking views of the Royal Gorge and the Arkansas River.
-They also offer several themed rides from Oktoberfest to their Santa Express train rides.
+Choose your level of class and comfort ranging from their Coach Class up to the Vista Dome Class, which offers the most breathtaking views of the Royal Gorge and the Arkansas River.
+They also offer several themed rides such as Oktoberfest and Santa Express experiences.

 3. Leadville Colorado & Southern Railroad

 Travel to the Continental Divide aboard the 2.5-hour ride on the Leadville Colorado and Southern Railroad.
-Meandering through the San Isabel Forest, sharp turns bring passengers close to stunning Colorado scenery.
-Popular times to visit are in the summer and fall to view wildflowers and fall leaves.
+Meander through the San Isabel National Forest that’s filled with stunning Colorado scenery.
+The most popular times to visit are in the summer and fall to view wildflowers and fall leaves.

 Start and endpoints: Leadville and Climax